AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/admin-mobile-marketing/configure-mobile-app-android-push-access.md

    >
    >You will need a **Server API Key** and **Project Number** from your mobile apps developer.
 The developer receives these by logging in to the Google Play Developer Console to register your app and enable cloud messaging.

-   Enter&nbsp;your&nbsp;Server API Key and Project Number.&nbsp;Click&nbsp;Save.
+   Enter your Server API Key and Project Number.
+Click Save.

    ![](assets/image2015-4-22-18-3a54-3a54.png)